ericchaves/dg/README.md

 2. Match the 'match_column' in the current table with the 'source_column' in the source table.
 3. When a match is found, it will assign the corresponding value from the 'source_value' column.
 4. Each value from 'source_value' is used only once.

-If there are no unused values left for a particular match, or if no match is found, the generator will return an error.

 ### Inputs